seanbouk/quantizeMD/README.md

   * FG4 out CD - clistered dot dithering
 *  BG1 IN - A top down tiling image of forest floor showing paths and buildings.
 There are several tiles shown.
 Those tiles are multiples of 8 in size, so condense efficiently using these scripts
   * Same outputs as previous.
 Notice how the tiles repeat.
-* tin arnold IN - an turnaround image of a 3D figure
+* tiny arnold IN - an turnaround image of a 3D figure
   * outputs at 16, 32, 64, 128, 256, 512, and 1024 tiles to show the effect of reducing tile count as an image compression technique.
 These are all created using quantize_3bp at 16 colours.
+* parrot clown IN - an image of a parrot and a clown.
+It's very colourful.
+  * parrot clown OUT - 1024 tiles, 31 colours (actually 30, because of rounding when it was applied to the MD hardware palette)
+  * background_image - First 16 colours.
+Use this as the background
+  * foreground_image - Remaining colours, plus magenta.
+Use magenta as the mask (set it to index 0)

 ## Installation